roandegraaf/GrowAssistant-Bridge/docs/custom_integrations.md

 1. Check that you've registered action handlers in your `connect` method
 2. Verify that your action handler function returns the correct result
 3. Look for errors in the action handler logs

+### Settings Not Being Applied

+1. Verify that you've implemented the `apply_settings` method in your integration
+2. Check the logs for errors in the settings callback
+3. Ensure your integration doesn't raise NotImplementedError from `apply_settings`
+4. Verify that the API is sending settings data in the response

 ## Example Integrations